Research

 Autoimmune diseases are chronic immune-mediated conditions that are up to 9 times more common in females compared to males, and are a leading source of disability and premature death in women.
 Knowledge of risk factors specific to women is essential for informing early diagnosis and treatment that can mitigate disease progression.
 This study investigates the association between pregnancy complications and autoimmune disease risk in women during the reproductive and middle-age years using nearly two decades of health records data from ICES for the entire province of Ontario.

-I currently lead this project for my postdoctoral fellowship with mentorship from Dr. Hilary Brown.
 This study is funded by a Banting Canada Postdoctoral Fellowship.

 Hysterectomy Versus Uterine Preservation for Pelvic Organ Prolapse Surgery (HUPPS) Study